-As the Chief Diversity Officer for The U.S. Coast Guard Academy, I’m often asked about the role diversity plays in the formation of young military officers and future leaders.
-The Academy has a unique responsibility to develop diverse, pluralistic citizen-leaders for our nation and the world.
+We are often asked about the role diversity plays in the formation of young military officers and future leaders; the Academy has a unique responsibility to develop diverse, pluralistic citizen-leaders for our nation and the world.
 The USCGA believes that we must be capable of serving an ever diverse nation and world by tying together academic excellence, mission readiness, and social diversity under the rubric of leadership development.
 Diversity infuses richness and nurtures strength in the development of Coast Guard officers by training them to function in small units where introspection and respect for human differences unlock efficiencies in the development of optimal solutions to unpredictable field problems.
 Diversity competency is crucial to officer development because it calls upon an individual leader to balance perspectives, talents, and empathetic skills in a group in order to ensure operational success in the increasingly complex operational world the Coast Guard is being asked to manage and secure.
-We must vigilantly work towards creating a community of professional officers who support the precept that difference drives innovation and prevents myopic thought and groupthink.
+We must vigilantly work toward creating a community of professional officers who support the precept that difference drives innovation and prevents myopic thought and groupthink.